Underground press: In the United Kingdom

 The underground press offered a platform to the socially impotent and mirrored the changing way of life in the UK underground.

 In London, Barry Miles, John Hopkins, and others produced International Times from October 1966 which, following legal threats from The Times newspaper was renamed IT.

 Richard Neville arrived in London from Australia, where he had edited Oz (1963 to 1969).
-He launched a British version (1967 to 1973), which was A4 (as opposed to IT's broadsheet format).
+He launched a British version (1967 to 1973), which was A4-sized (as opposed to IT's broadsheet format).
 Very quickly, the relaunched Oz shed its more austere satire magazine image and became a mouthpiece of the underground.
 It was the most colourful and visually adventurous of the alternative press (sometimes to the point of near-illegibility), with designers like Martin Sharp.

 Other publications followed, such as Friends (later Frendz), based in the Ladbroke Grove area of London; Ink, which was more overtly political; and Gandalf's Garden which espoused the mystic path.